Skip to content

 Later, you can swap spooky stories or play Ghosts in the Graveyard—the "scary" version of Tag.

-• Helping neighbors decorate their porches or lawns for the holidays
+• Help neighbors decorate their porches or lawns for the holidays

-• Donating Halloween or other fall-themed books to your town’s “little library”
+• Donate books to your town’s public library or "little library"

-• Baking treats for neighbors, friends, or family members
+• Bake treats for neighbors, friends, or family members